 The Graduate Program in History (MA) fosters advanced understanding of the processes by which interpretations of the past are made, disseminated and evaluated.

-The Graduate Program in the Humanities (MA, MAT, PhD) fosters integrated study and practice of the arts, literature, history and philosophy.
+The Graduate Program in the Humanities (MA, PhD) fosters integrated study and practice of the arts, literature, history and philosophy.

 The Graduate Program in Latin American Studies (MA) connects literary, historical, cultural, and visual studies and allows students to acquire expertise in multiple aspects of Latin America.